pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 - *Analysis_Spatial_Temporal_Vaccination*: contains the description of the vaccination data and the results of the estimated spatio-temporal model including the vaccination effect.

 For each notebook, the R-markdown file with the code for elaborating the notebook is included together with the resulting html notebook.

+### Shiny application

+In the COVIDCAT_Evo folder we can find all of the code for developing the R shiny application https://brui.shinyapps.io/covidcat_evo/, which visualizes the results of the study.